OpenSolaris for System z: History

+Discontinuation

+In March 2010, The Register reported having received an email from a "Solaris on Z-series supporter", saying that:

 The SystemZ port of Solaris is dead.
 Oracle pulled all plugs and refused to further help the authors to help.
 Critical parts are closed parts of libc.so.1, the core user land library which has closed source parts.
 Oracle now refuses to give precompiled binaries of newer versions of the closed parts to the SystemZ port community, effectively ending this port because the missing bits cannot be replicated or bypassed.